JohannesAutenrieb/MissileSimulation/README.md

 objectives:

 * Describing the general model conceptualisation
-* Deviate the flight dynamic equations of a missile
+* Derivative the flight dynamic equations of a missile
 * Establishing the Simulink model of the missile
 * Verification of the created SIMULINK model
 * Searching Trimming states of the missile